-Elevation: 3,000 to 5,500 feet.
+Elevation: 3,000 to 5,500 feet (914-1,676 m).

-Habitat Preferences: Dry rocky slopes.
+Habitat Preferences: Dry rocky slopes, washes and in canyons.

 Recorded Range: Coralbean is rare in the United States where it is native only to southern Arizona (Pima and Santa Cruz Counties) and southwest and southeast New Mexico.
 It is also native to Baja California and northern and central Mexico.

 Comments: Both a beautiful and relatively rare tree, shrub or sub-shrub in Arizona, New Mexico and Mexico.
 Most members of Erythrina and found in tropical and subtropical regions of the world.
-Erythrina is an important horticulture plant because of their beautiful brillient red flowers.
+Erythrina is an important horticulture plant because of their beautiful brilliant red flowers.
 A common landscape and road-side plant in southern California.